AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/release-notes/current.md

 * Cloud Manager now supports self-service management of [pipeline variables](/help/implementing/cloud-manager/configuring-pipelines/pipeline-variables.md) via the Cloud Manager UI.
 * [The preview service](/help/implementing/cloud-manager/manage-environments.md#access-preview-sevice) will now be enabled for environments created before the preview service feature was rolled out.
+* [Cloud Manager custom permissions](/help/implementing/cloud-manager/custom-permissions.md) let you create custom permission profiles with configurable permissions to restrict access to programs, pipelines, and environments for Cloud Manager users.
+  * This feature began rolling out in a phased manner with the [December 2023 release](/help/implementing/cloud-manager/release-notes/2023/2023-12-0.md) and will be complete on 20 February 2024.

 ## Early Adoption Program {#early-adoption}